 Go to iPhone or iPad setting, then open Passwords & Accounts.
 Choose your account (under the accounts section).

 - Now turn off the calendar by sliding.
-You get a warning message like this, but don’t worry your data is safe.
-Your data will back after restarting and turning the calendar on.
+You get a warning message like this, but don’t worry. your data is safe.
+Your data will back after restarting and turning the calendar.
 Still, you can back up all your data to iCloud.
-In case of any data loss, you can restore your old data back in your iPhone from iCloud.
+In case of any data loss, you can restore your old data in your iPhone from iCloud.

-- If the problem is not solved, then repeat this step for all other accounts in that device.
+- If the problem is not solved, then repeat this step for all other accounts on that device.

 Method 4: Update Your Device to Latest version